 As one would expect from a Tarkovsky film, water is everywhere in Nostalghia as the symbol of life, mystery, and spiritual renewal—and a major source of the film’s mood.
 Rain pouring down the side of Andrei’s hotel fills the room with nostalghia, and nostalghia is what leads him to stumble around a flooded church, drunk on poetry, tobacco, and wine.

-In truth, almost every shot and scene of the film that doesn’t include Eugenia is gracefully composed and beautifully captured.
+In truth, almost every shot and scene of the film that doesn’t include Eugenia, avatar of the worldly, is gracefully composed and beautifully captured.
 Andrei seeks a salve for his longing by completing a task set for him by a man of spirituality, but because the terms of the film don’t allow such a spiritual satisfaction in the earthly realm, his success means he can exist no more—he dies.
-We viewers, on the other hand, know that unmet spiritual longings can result in another kind of salve, providing not resolution but mere alleviation.
+We viewers, on the other hand, know that unmet spiritual longings can result in another kind of salve, offering not resolution but mere alleviation.
 I speak, of course, of art—cinematic or otherwise.